dovecot/documentation/docs/core/config/fs.md

 generally where [[link,dict]] is generally used for small data `fs` is used for larger data.

-Currently supported FS backends are:
+Currently supported FS drivers are:

 | Name | Description |
 | --- | --- |